 Broadly speaking, Urdr means destiny or fate.
 It should perhaps be translated as “to come to pass, to become, or to be due”.

-The term Urdr appears in Norse mythology as the name of one of the three Norns, Norse fates, that create destiny.
-They both weave the threads of destiny and cut marks, which presumably means that they carve runes.
-Therefore, both weaving and the runes seem to be associated with ideas of fate and destiny, and both are reflected within the Web of Wyrd symbol.
+The term Urdr appears in Norse mythology as the name of one of the three Norns, Norse Fates, that control destiny.
+They both weave the threads of destiny and “cut marks,” which presumably means that they carve runes.
+Therefore, both weaving and the runes seem to be associated with ideas of fate and destiny.
+Both are reflected within the Web of Wyrd symbol.

 While many supernatural women are described as Norns in Norse mythology, there seem to have been three principal Norns.
 This is also consistent with Old Germanic archaeological finds with many small altars dedicated to three female figures.
 These three Norns are called Urdr (to become), Verdandi (that which is happening), and Skuld (guilt or debt).